ronashco/django-restbucks-challenge/README.md

 - **/functional_tests** project's functional (acceptance) tests.

-- **/requirements**  contains project requirements, you can install requirements based on environment:
+- **/requirements**  contains project requirements, you can install requirements based on your environment: